Denver Broncos vs. Las Vegas Raiders: TV channel, time, what to know

 - Channel: CBS

-Kickoff between the Broncos and Raiders takes place Sunday at 2:25 p.m. at Empower Field in Denver.
+Kickoff between the Broncos and Raiders takes place Sunday at 2:25 p.m. at Empower Field at Mile High in Denver.
 This is the first game of the season for both teams.

 Tickets for Raiders vs. Broncos

-As of Friday afternoon, there are still tickets together throughout the stadium.
+As of Friday afternoon, there are still tickets available throughout the stadium.

 If you want to be closer to the action, seats in the lower bowl start around $250 through the Broncos website.